Sitecore-Hackathon/2025-DED/README.md

 ### Running this Application

 You can see the application running by visiting our production instance here: [https://sitecore-content-export.vercel.app](https://sitecore-content-export.vercel.app).

+You can connect to application to https://edge.sitecorecloud.io, any Sitecore instance with an available GraphQL endpoint, or set up a new Sitecore instance for testing using the Docker steps above!
+If you want to try the application without any local setup, use the Vercel link above with any valid GraphQL endpoint or Edge.

 To run the application locally, using Node, run the following commands: